Diverticulitis is one of the major causes of abdominal pain. What is diverticulitis and are there any holistic treatments available?

 However, if these pouches become infected with bacteria, the condition becomes diverticulitis.
 Diverticulitis leads to symptoms that include fever, cramping pains (usually in the lower left abdomen), nausea and changes in bowel habits.
 In more serious cases, rectal bleeding, abdominal abscesses and perforation may result.
 This is a medical emergency.
 Approximately 10% to 25% of patients with diverticulosis will develop diverticulitis.

-A low fiber diet has been conclusively shown to be a major factor in the development of diverticulosis & diverticulitis.
-The use of non-steroidal anti-inflammatory drugs has been identified as another contributing factor; in addition, multiple studies have shown a clear link between NSAID use and an increased use of diverticular hemorrhage.
-It has been found that smoking may increase the risk of complications of diverticular disease although it does not cause it.
-Lack of activity/obesity have been shown to increase the risk of diverticular disease, and studies show that obesity increase the risks of diverticulitis and diverticular bleeding significantly.
-Finally, chronic inflammation of the bowel tract from any cause greatly increases the risk of diverticulosis developing.
+A major factor in the development of diverticulosis and diverticulitis is a low fiber diet.
+Additionally the use of non-steroidal anti-inflammatory drugs has been identified as another contributing factor.
+Multiple studies have shown a clear link between NSAID use and an increased use of diverticular hemorrhage.
+Smoking increases the risk of complications of diverticular disease, although does not cause it.
+Lack of activity/obesity also increases the risk of diverticular disease, and obesity increases the risks of diverticulitis and diverticular bleeding significantly.
+Finally, chronic inflammation of the bowel tract from any cause greatly increases the risk of development.

 Many natural/holistic doctors believe the most useful steps to take to heal diverticulitis are:

 - Lose weight.

 - Drink more water.

 - increase water-soluble fiber intake (like glucomannan).

 - Check for food allergies/hypersensitivities.